codename0og/codename-rvc-fork-3/README.md

 - SoX resampler in "VHQ" mode used by default in place of "soxr_medium" or "kaiser_best" ( fallback. ).

-- Checkpointing support for both Gen. and Disc. - Decreases the vram consumption on cost of the computation / training speed.
+- Checkpointing and in-place support for both Gen. and Disc. <br/> ( Decreases the vram consumption on cost of the computation / training speed. )

 - Customization for preprocessing workflow ( Including 'mute' files usage. )